turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 Was flying around too easy for you?
 How about a tricky challenge?

-It would be neat if, when the simulator listed out the possible destinations, they were ordered by distance from the current city.
+It would be nice if, when the program listed out the possible destinations, they were ordered by distance from the current city.

 When we're in St. Louis we would currently see: